-If you're new to wearing a beard—or you've simply got an inquiring mind and like to know things—you may be wondering: what does beard oil do to a beard?
+If you’re new to wearing a beard—or you’ve simply got an inquiring mind and like to know things—you may be wondering: what does

-Below, we'll use one of our premiere beard models to show whether or not beard oil can change the look and shape of your beard.
-We'll show two different beard types: a well-trimmed beard, and a super-wiry, this-way-and-that messy beard.
+Below, we’ll use one of our premiere beard models to show whether or not

 Will the results be dramatic?
 Will they be underwhelming?
 The suspense is unbearable, so let’s dive in.

 Beard oil makes a big difference in the overgrown, bushy beard, but not that big of a difference in the smaller beard—but that’s actually OK (for reasons we’ll explain below).

 One other spoiler alert: